StackExchange/dnscontrol/documentation/commands/init.md

    block can be pasted without being split up.
 Providers that support multiple auth methods (for example TransIP) use an internal selector so only the relevant fields are prompted.
+6. `init` verifies the DNS provider credentials by instantiating the provider and calling `ListZones`.
+When verification fails (for example a typo in the API token), `init` prints the error and offers to retry or abort.
+Retrying re-prompts for the credential fields only; the provider selection and entry name are kept.
+7. `init` verifies the registrar credentials by instantiating the registrar.
+The same retry and abort choices apply.
+When the registrar reuses the DNS provider account (step 2), this step is skipped.
-6. You name one or more domains for the starter `dnsconfig.js`.
+8. You name one or more domains for the starter `dnsconfig.js`.
-7. Before writing, `init` shows a preview of both files and asks for confirmation.
+9. Before writing, `init` shows a preview of both files and asks for confirmation.
-8. After writing, `init` offers to call
+10. After writing, `init` offers to call
     `dnscontrol get-zones --format=nameonly` against the provider and lists which configured domains exist at the provider, which are only in the config and which are only at the provider.
-9. `init` offers to run `dnscontrol preview` as a final sanity check.
+11. `init` offers to run `dnscontrol preview` as a final sanity check.

 Existing `creds.json` entries are preserved when new entries are added.
 An existing `dnsconfig.js` is replaced by the starter; if you want to